 Publishing is a business.
 So obviously marketing and numbers and predictions and all of that is part of the process.
 But readers use genres too.
 I bet when you walk into a bookstore, you can tell pretty easily which section you are most interested in.
 The photography books with beautiful pictures, the travel books with insider information, the biographies that dig into the gritty details of historical people, the romance novels with the shirtless men on the covers.
 When you pick up a book, you are looking for something.
 And a good author makes sure to fulfill that promise to their readers.

-I once picked up a book from the library in the science fiction and fantasy section (which I could rant about for days.
+I once picked up a book from the library in the science fiction and fantasy section (Which I could rant about for days.
 Not the same thing!) that was a sleeping beauty retelling.
 It started out in a fantasy kingdom with medieval society and some hints of romance.
 This was all exactly what I was expecting from a fairy tale retelling with a purple watercolor cover.
 So when the main character accidentally tripped through a time portal and ended up in some gritty, dystopian no-clean-air-left overcrowded apartment building, I had a really hard time turning the next page.
 Because…what the heck?!
 Gritty?
 Depressing?
 Modern day technology?
 That was not what I had been promised.
 I wanted a magical, poetic, ridiculous, pleasant, happy ending fairy tale.
 Now, that's not to say that I can't enjoy a gritty modern day story.
 Those are great too.
 But I like to know that's what I'm going to be reading before page 182.

 That's what a genre is for.

-A genre is a category for readers and writer to agree on so everyone knows what to expect.
+A genre is a category for readers and writers to agree on so everyone knows what to expect.
 There are rules and patterns and themes for each genre and subgenre that help readers find exactly what they are looking for.
-Which is why the marketing team at a publisher spends so much time making sure that cover screams "clean historical romance" or "academic economics theory."
+Which is why the marketing team at a publisher spends so much time making sure that the cover screams "clean historical romance" or "academic economics theory."
 But they can only work with what your story gives them.

 Publishers, agents, and editors all spend a lot of time trying to figure out which box a story goes in.
 They need to know which set of rules apply so they can make sure the reader feels like they got what they came for and leave happy (and ready to buy your second, third, and fourth books.)